fabric/fabric/sites/www/upgrading.rst

 The idea of a predefined global host list is gone; there is currently no direct replacement.
-Instead, we expect users to set up their own execution context, creating explicit `.Connection` and/or `.Group` objects as needed, even if that's simply by mocking v1's built-in "roles" map.
+Instead, we expect users to set up their own execution context, creating explicit `fabric.connection.Connection` and/or `fabric.group.Group` objects as needed, even if that's simply by mocking v1's built-in "roles" map.
 For simple use cases, the :option:`--hosts` core option is still available.

 .. note::
     This is an area under active development, so feedback is welcomed.